WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ## Innovation

-Wasabi should continue developing and implementing new in-house features that we become industry standards during the years, like privacy mode, coin control and CoinJoins.
+Wasabi should continue developing and implementing new in-house features that has become industry standards during the years, like privacy mode, coin control and CoinJoins.

 ### P2EP